d-e-e-p/fixed-size-string-buffer/README.md

 ### Porting

-Linux and MacOS build fine, see [https://github.com/d-e-e-p/fixed-size-string-buffer/actions] (https://github.com/d-e-e-p/fixed-size-string-buffer/actions)
+Linux and MacOS build fine, see [https://github.com/d-e-e-p/fixed-size-string-buffer/actions](https://github.com/d-e-e-p/fixed-size-string-buffer/actions)

-On windows, unicode in the source files make build a bit fragile.
+On windows, compiling wth unicode in the source files is a bit fragile.
-For MS Visual Code to handle unicode correctly on Windows, we need 4 steps:
+For MS Visual Code to handle unicode correctly on windows, we need 4 steps:

 1. Terminal output to support UTF8 (with `chcp.com 65001`)
-2. Source files encoded UTF-8 with BOM
+2. Source files encoded as UTF-8 *with* BOM
 3. `#pragma execution_character_set("utf-8")` in include files
 4. Compile with `/utf-8` option

 See section on `if: runner.os == 'Windows'` in the action config [.github/workflows/ci.yml](.github/workflows/ci.yml).